Slmudd02/Bechdel_Test/READme.md

 conda --name venv_name python
 ```

 Instead of "venv_name" put the name of the new virtual enviornment.
-Once it is created run the follpwing code:
+Once it is created run the following code:
 ```python
 conda install jupyter
 ```